Overtorment/cli-cold-wallet/README.md

 Make a cold storage for your bitcoins right in terminal, offline.

 * Super tiny - 20 lines.
-See for yourself that there's no backdoors, leaks etc
+See for yourself that there's no backdoors, leaks etc (OBLIGATORY: don't trust - verify!)
 * Makes random cold wallet each run
 * Offline
 * Print or save to file